procchio6/shopify-morning-bytes/README.md

   - Click **Create a new private app**
   - Make sure to give the app read and write permissions for theme templates and theme assets
   ![App Permission](/images/private-app-permissions.png)
   - On the app's detail page copy the API password.
-This will be put in an environment variable in the Slate build tool.
+This password will be put in an environment variable in the Slate build tool.
+  - Go to **Online Store > Preferences** and disable password protection.
+Doing this makes the store public.

 ## Seed the store